victorsummer/OpenGL-Tutorial-For-Qt/README.md

 All the tutorials are tested on Ubuntu 14.04 with Qt5.5.

-You might as well make some modification to port them to Windows or Mac OS.
+You might as well make some modifications in order to port them to Windows or Mac OS.

 And welcome to visit my blog for more information: